NeedMoreInput/BF3ZombieMode/README.md

 <p><b>!zombie help</b>: Shows list of commands available to the player.</p>

-<p><b>!zombie idle</b>: Shows how long the player typing the command has been idle and whether or not the player is spawned into the round.</p>
+<p><b>!zombie idle</b>: Shows how long the player typing the command has been idle (no spawns and no deaths/kills) and whether or not the player is spawned into the round.</p>

 <p><b>!zombie rules</b>: Scrolls all of the Zombie Mode rules to the player.</p>